Solutions

 Direct costs

-Allocated on 12 products instead of 1
+Allocated on 6 product categories instead of 1

 Smaller